Anthurium indoor plants

 They like moist organic-rich soils.
 Anthurium plants like lower light settings they won’t do as well in front of a large window with lots of light shining through.
 Place them further back in the room or where the sun does not reflect off their shiny foliage.

-If you travel a lot these plants will be placed indoors in hotel lobbies, restaurants, and outdoor landscape areas where there are no freezing temperatures during the winter months.
+If you travel a lot you will see these plants will be placed indoors in hotel lobbies, restaurants, and outdoor landscape areas where there are no freezing temperatures during the winter months.

 Too much sun exposure can result in the burning or browning of the leaves.
-Always trim off dead or dying foliage to help with new growth.
+Regularly cut away dead or wilting leaves to redirect the plant’s energy toward healthy, new growth.
+Removing dying foliage prevents the plant from wasting resources and keeps it looking fresh.

 Water about every twice per week, be sure to let the soil dry out in-between waterings…but never let it dry completely.